losandes/heinz-95729/exercises/310-freezing-and-sealing/README.md

 #### Testing Your Work

-1. Run `node exercise` before, and after each step.
+1. To test your work, with a terminal prompt in the "exercises" directory, run: `node index -m 310`.
+Do this before and after each step.
 What test outcomes changed?
 How did they change, and why?

 > Executing this exercise requires NodeJS to be installed